rmkubik/next-blog/posts/what-i-played-2021/index.md

 - **[Mimic](https://sourencho.itch.io/mimic)** - This is little puzzler by [Sourencho](https://twitter.com/sourencho) about copying the moves animals are making in order to become them.
 The game explores a lot of the interesting ramifications of these mechanics.
 Mimic focuses on being interesting instead of difficult in this exploration which I very much appreciated.

-- **[Wordle](https://www.powerlanguage.co.uk/wordle/)** - The most popular word game on the Internet over the 2021-2022 winter holiday season by [Josh Wardle](https://twitter.com/powerlanguish)!
-It’s a lot of fun.
+- **[Wordle](https://www.powerlanguage.co.uk/wordle/)** - The most popular word game on the Internet over the 2021-2022 winter holiday season!
+It was created by [Josh Wardle](https://twitter.com/powerlanguish) and it’s a lot of fun.
 I’m still playing it daily!

 ## My Backlog